Updated: 20th January 2022

 I get it.
 I often hear “I’m a crappy photographer” or “I just don’t have time to photograph and edit”.
 Not a problem!
 While Instagram started as a social network where you took a photo within Instagram, and then posted it immediately, it’s now evolved from there.
 Because of that, there’s a number other options you can take.
 Here’s some ideas for you:

-- No doubt your business lends itself to quotes (I’d be surprised if it doesn’t!), again, you can whip these up quickly on Canva.
+- No doubt your business lends itself to quotes, again, you can whip these up quickly on Canva.
 Depending on your business, you can use these quotes sprinkled here and there, or on every second post.
 Of course there are many Instagram accounts that base their whole gallery solely on quotes on their topic of choice.

-If you are on Instagram (service or product) please feel free to share your account in the comments, I’d love to take a look.
+If you are on Instagram, please feel free to share your account in the comments, I’d love to take a look.
 And if you’re interested in visiting my Instagram, you can find me @angelasargeant.